 Nassau County Department of Public Works maintains twenty-one (21) main roadways within the City limits.
 Requests for street surface may be relayed directly to the Highway and Bridge Maintenance Department at (516) 571-6935.
 For a list of the roads maintained by the County, please refer to section regarding snow removal.

 Drainage maintenance personnel are responsible for the maintenance of all catch basins and underground piping throughout the City.

 The automotive maintenance personnel service all vehicle stock for the City including vehicles used by the Department of Public Works Divisions, the Building Department, Code Enforcement, Golf Course, Senior Center, and Youth Services and Recreation.
 This function is also responsible for removal of surplus inventory and compliance with regulatory guidelines from the Department of Transportation.

-All private construction and/or maintenance activities that take place within the City right-of-way are subject to oversight by the City.
+All private and utility construction and/or maintenance activities that take place within the City right-of-way are subject to oversight by the City.
 This is most usually accomplished via a permit application and review process.

 Snow and ice must be removed from residential sidewalks in front of your home and all commercial properties within 12 hours of snowfall.

 Residents are responsible for clearing the sidewalks in front of their homes.
 Slippery surfaces must be salted or sanded.
 It is especially important for those homeowners that reside in the vicinity of a neighborhood school to be sure that their sidewalks are shoveled.
 Children should not be forced to walk in the street because sidewalks have not been cleared of snow and ice.